World Central Kitchen aid convoy attack: Binskin report

 Australian foreign minister Penny Wong appointed former Australian Defence Force chief Mark Binskin to advise her office on the incident.
 He concluded that the Israeli investigation had been "timely, appropriate and, with some exceptions, sufficient", assessing that the attack had likely resulted from the IDF mistaking local armed guards hired by WCK as Hamas militants, because the group normally only used unarmed guards and had not coordinated the presence of gunmen with Israeli liaison officers.

 Binskin faulted a lack of real-time communication between the IDF and WCK personnel in the field for the initial strike which killed the first aid worker, and violations of the military's rules of engagement for the strikes on the second and third vehicles which killed the other six.
+He also made it clear that not all of the information was available to him, and he could only report based on what he found in the material made available.
+Questions were left unanswered, such as why two further strikes followed a first one that was admitted as a catastrophic error, each two minutes apart, "in violation of Israeli Defense Forces' standard operating procedures and rules of engagement"; and why the attack had occurred in a humanitarian zone, among others.

 Opposition leader Peter Dutton accused the government of politicizing Frankcom's death, saying he didn't "believe that it was necessary" to commission the report in the first place.
-Conversely, Greens senator Mehreen Faruqi argued it was a "whitewash".
+Greens senator Mehreen Faruqi said the report was a "whitewash".